michaelliao/aes-encrypt/README.md

 password: hello12345
 ```

-If password is correct, the decrypted message is display:
+If the password entered is correct, the decrypted message will be displayed:

 ```
 Decrypted ok: